pavanhn/pavanhn/README.md

 - 👋 Hi, I’m @pavanhn
-- 👀 I’m interested in Angular and fron-end framework!
+- 👀 I’m interested in Angular and front-end framework!
 - 🌱 I’m currently learning Angular latest versions..
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...